 Much of the original building was destroyed during the Wars of Independence

 Almost nothing is left of the original St Andrews Castle built by Bishop Roger (1189-1202).
 It was Bishop Walter Trail (1385-1401) who started the rebuilding process after considerable destruction during the Wars of Independence and later in 1337 when the Scots destroyed much of it to stop it falling into English hands.
 Most of what remains today is from that period.

 St Andrews Cathedral

-Although the castle had close links with the nearby St Andrews Cathedral it was St Andrews Castle which became the main residence of the bishops and archbishops of St Andrews.
+Although the castle had close links with the nearby St Andrews Cathedral it was St Andrews Castle that became the main residence of the bishops and archbishops of St Andrews.
 As such it became the main administrative centre for the church in Scotland.

 Throughout the years the castle often played host to some of Scotland’s best-known historical figures, some more welcome than others.